astefan1/forecastBF/README.md

 The code is organized in an R project.
 The project is organized as follows:

-The code is separated in three main folders:
+The code is separated in four main folders:

 :file_folder: __ttest_2sample_normalprior__